How to block unwanted emails?

 Do not reveal your private email address on public domain websites or social media groups

-Get cybersecurity software
+Get yourself some cybersecurity software

-Read also: Gmail: disconnect your account remotely to protect your privacy
+Read also: Gmail: Disconnect your account remotely to protect your privacy

 What is cold email?